kipe-io/kipes-sdk/README.md

 These classes utilize `TopologyTestDriver` to test Kipe applications without a running Kafka cluster.

+To configure topology-specific properties, pass a map of properties into the `super()` method in the constructor of your test class:

 ### Testing with AbstractTopologyTest

 `AbstractTopologyTest` is a base class for testing Kipe applications using `TopologyTestDriver`.
 To create tests for